-During the last years a lot of hotels, resorts and every kind of tourism complexes were built along the shore in and near many bigger settlements.
-For example, Durrës reminded me of Italy: hotels, restaurants, and umbrellas wherever you look.
-When I write Italy, I mean the time when I visited it in the 90’s.
-The same, old, used sun-benches and umbrellas appeared here in the coast.
-The only reason we are planning to visit it more times that is the closest beach to us.
+We started our coastal trip at Durrës and headed south later.
+During the last years, many hotels, resorts, and every kind of tourism complex were built along the shore in and near many bigger settlements.
+For example, Durrës (Durras) reminded me of Italy: hotels, restaurants, and umbrellas wherever you look.
+When I write Italy, I mean the time when I visited it in the ’90s.
+The same old, used sun-benches and umbrellas appeared here on the coast.
+The only reason we are planning to visit it more times as it is the closest beach to us.
 If you have an opportunity to choose, go anywhere else.
 This time we didn’t stop there.

 The ancient ruins of Apollonia